tamzi/PracticalChristian/docs/agentRules/codingStandards.md

 ### Documentation Files

-**All documentation must use camelCase naming, with one exception:**
+**All documentation must use camelCase naming, with two exceptions:**

 | File Type               | Convention              | Example                              |
 |-------------------------|-------------------------|--------------------------------------|